YashAnand1/itldims-cmd/commands-and-outputs.md

 ___

-Possible commands for data retrieval in a tabular form are as follows:
+Possible commands for data retrieval that I will be working on are as follows:
 | Use cases                                                 | Input                                      | Output                                              |
 |-------------------------------------------------------------|------------------------------------------|-----------------------------------------------------|
 | 01.
 Find value of a **specific attribute from a Server IP**  |`itldims get --aip <server IP> <attribute>`|Displays values of an attribute from a server IP  |